uit-hdl/pippeline/README.md

 * There is no preset filename in the download dialog in RStudio's internal app window.
 This appears to be a bug in RStudio.
 You simply have to choose a filename yourself.
+* Generating PDFs with pandoc is buggy in R 3.2.3, rmarkdown 1.4, pandoc 1.16.0.2.
+If so, set to docFormat to 'html' in file globals.R.
+  PDFs work in RStudio 1.0.136, though.
 * The package maintainer may consider removing the column "Subfile" in the file "options.csv"; it is currently not in use.